faiza1910/ToDoLIst/README.md

 # ToDoLIst
-This is an app made withReact
+This is an app made with React